Origami Globes - Icosahedrons

 The eighth planet.
 After the relatively bland and mostly featureless Uranus, we were all pleasantly surprised by the brilliant blue gas giant with interesting weather.
 During the Voyager 2 flyby, we even got to see a large dark anticyclone similar to Jupiter's great red spot.
 More recent hubble images have shown us that Neptune's great storms are not nearly as stable as Jupiter's.
 It disappears and reforms elsewhere on the planet and may be dependent on the local seasons.
 In any case, it's a beautiful world.

-No longer considered a planet by many, it will always be the nineth to me.
+Up until the New Horizons flyby in 2015, this was the best map we had.
 It turns out the pluto system is a lot more crowded than we ever thought.
 Pluto and Charon are close enough in size that they both orbit their common center of mass positioned in the space between them.
 In addition, we have discovered several smaller companions that orbit further out.
-Up until the New Horizons flyby in 2015, this was the best map we had.

 New Horizons Pluto